-Hostname is prime identity of Linux servers in human world!
-Obviously IP address is the main component to identify system in environment.
-In this article we are going to see anything and everything about hostname.
-We will walk through what is hostname, how to set hostname, how to change hostname etc. Lets start with basics of hostname.
+The hostname is a prime identity of Linux servers in the human world!
+Obviously, the IP address is the main component to identify the system in the environment.
+In this article, we are going to see anything and everything about the hostname.
+We will walk through what is the hostname, how to set hostname, how to change hostname etc. Let’s start with the basics of the hostname.

 What is hostname

-Hostname is human readable identity of server.
-Any server is identified by IP address in network but to identify easily hostname is also given.
-Normally FQDN (Fully Qualified Domain Name) is expected for system but even Domain name (name before dot) is also fine for systems under private networks.
-Hostname can be alpha-numeric
+The hostname is the humanly readable identity of the server.
+Any server is identified by IP address in the network but to identify easily hostname is also given.
+Normally FQDN (Fully Qualified Domain Name) is expected for the system but even Domain name (the name before the dot) is also fine for systems under private networks.
+The hostname can be alpha-numeric

 Hostname is defined in files